carpentries-incubator/twitter-with-twarc/_episodes/09-data-management.md

 Twitter datasets, examined the top hashtags, the most frequently used words, and the proportion of tweets to retweets.

-You made a network diagram!
+You made network diagrams!

+Now it's time to wrap up your data for long-term storage.
+But how?

 ## Twitter's TOS and the EU's GDPR
 Twitter the corporation allows users to delete (but currently not